-Prerequisite(s): ENGL 1130, or ENGL 1129 and approval of instructor.
+Prerequisite(s): One of ENGL 1100, 1126, 1127, or 1128; and ENGL 1130, or ENGL 1129 and approval of instructor.

-ENVIRONMENTAL STUDIES (ENVS)
+Environmental Studies (ENVS)

 Environmental Studies Program Seminar

 A non-credit, non-fee course consisting of a series of seminars, films, and speakers focusing on the environment.
 This course is intended to provide an introduction to environmental issues and the environmental studies program.
 Required for the Arts and Science (Environmental Studies) diploma.